-A sophisticated EDT instruction eases the formatting of data with a format definition located in the relocatable Accumulator.
+A sophisticated EDT instruction ease the formatting of data with a format definition located in the relocatable Accumulator.

-The CPI I/O Channels provided a capability of data chaining known as scatter/gather facility that reduces the amount of memory to memory Moves.
+The CPI I/O Channels provided a capability of data chaining known as scatter/gather facility that reduce the amount of memory to memory Moves.

 The GE-400 architecture was using a 24-bits word, and BCD 6-bits characters.
 No SMP (multiprocessor) provision exist or were planned in the architecture and its implementation.